burst-apps-team/burst-wiki/docs/en/765k-hf-checklist.md

 ### What To Do \*\*Now\*\* that it is released?
 (Everyone)

--   Make sure you have a current version of the wallet (either 2.5.0 or higher or 3.0.0 or higher), currently released.
+-   Make sure you have a current version of the wallet (2.5.0 or higher), currently released at [burst-apps-team repository](https://github.com/burst-apps-team/burstcoin/releases).
 -   Make sure you shut down all instances of previous versions.
 All previous versions are **obsolete** and will be automatically rejected by upgraded nodes after the fork.

 <!-- -->